muammar/muammar.github.io.old/en/index.md

 If you arrived here I think you should know that my name is Muammar.
 Talking about me I think is not something interesting enough.
 I might write that I was born on December, 28th.
 I like the winter, the grey.
-I am a chemist doing a Master in Quantum Chemistry in France.
+I have a master in Chemistry and I'm doing a PhD in Quantum Chemistry in France.
 I am used to reading and programming in my free time.
 I enjoy playing the guitar, in fact I had a band called [Taciturna](http://myspace.com/taciturnaband).
 I write poetry, some people say it is bad other ones say that it has something good in its inside.
 Here you are a piece of something that I've written:

 _"Dreams are like the wind... you follow them and it seems as if you wouldn't be able to reach them... you realize that it's possible to reach them, when you